 Gifts that are accepted by the Library shall become the sole property of the Library.
-After acceptance, donors will not be permitted to rescind or revoke their gifts, and are not entitled to return of their gifts.
-Acceptance of a gift may require a Deed of Gift form agreement, as discussed in Section IV.B, below.
+After acceptance, donors will not be permitted to rescind or revoke their gifts and are not entitled to return of their gifts.
+Acceptance of a gift may require a Deed of Gift form agreement, as discussed in Section III.C.ii.